JonathanIsakMarin/loan-default/README.md

 The loan descriptions offer a very intersting way of incoporating text analysis into machine learning models.
 I try to predict the probability that borrowers default using the commonly provided loan-level data as well as their loan descriptions.

+### Results
 I found the best performing models using a down-sampling procedure due to a high level of imbalance in the target variable (few people who default on their loans).
-Testing KNN, Random Forests and Logistic Regression yielded the following results:
+Testing KNN, Random Forests and Logistic Regression yielded the following results.
+Not super impressive overall.
+And the models appear to perform very similar.
+Maybe you can do better? :-) You will also find some descriptive statistics in the notebook that are interesting.

 |              | Accuracy       | Precision     | Recall      | F1        |
 | :---         |  :---          |  :---         | :---        | :---      |